 From 1973-1975, he participated in John Lennon's famous 'Lost Weekend' in Los Angeles along with Ringo Starr, Harry Nilsson and Keith Moon.

-Keys released two albums of his own in the 1970s: a self-titled instrumental album on Warner Bros Records that featured Ringo Starr, George Harrison and Eric Clapton in 1972; and 'Gimme The Key' on Ringo Starr's record label Ring O'Records in 1975 from which were extracted the single of the same name.
+Keys released two albums of his own in the 1970s: a self-titled instrumental album on Warner Bros Records that featured Ringo Starr, George Harrison and Eric Clapton in 1972; and 'Gimme The Key' on Ringo Starr's record label Ring O'Records in 1975 [reissued on CD a year before his death in 2014] from which was extracted his only single.